TheOpenSI/CoSMIC/README.md

 We provide a website based chatbot for the interaction between user and OpenSI-CoSMIC.
 The backend program is exected in a docker container.
-The program is started by running
+The program is either started automatically from the container or, by running -
 ```python
 touch .env   # then if OpenAI GPT API is used, please add OPENAI_API_KEY="[your API key]" in .env.
 bash run_chatbot.sh